Bureau of Justice Assistance (BJA)

 BJA helps America's state, local, and tribal jurisdictions reduce and prevent crime, lower recidivism, and promote a fair and safe criminal justice system.

 Bureau of Justice Statistics (BJS): Community Corrections (Probation and Parole)

-The Community Corrections section of the BJS website provides information about and access to BJS statistical resources regarding offenders in the community.
+The Community Corrections section of the BJS website provides information about and access to BJS statistical resources regarding individuals on probation or parole.